ayocodingit/adonis-message-validation-generator/README.md

 # Adonis Message Validation Generator

 Adonis for message validation generator.
+This package is made to shorten repetitive code, just like Laravel message validation is generated automatically

 ## Limit Rules Validation
 - required